synbionet/fair-exchange/README.md

 * Order/Workflow
 * Contact information

-This information can be backfilled from contract events and external data such as metadata from an NFT's URI.
+This information can be backfilled from contract events and external data such as metadata from a Service tokens's URI.
 This is ok, as that information is available on-chain or in decentralized storage.
 As for the information stored on the Web2 side, users should have the ability to delete their data if they choose.

 ```mermaid
 graph TD